Marfeel/MarfeelTestDrive/EXAM.md

 The biggest benefits are variables, functions and the readability of code.

 * Why would you use unit testing?
+Because it's necesary if multiple people are working on the same project.
+After adding every feature it's possible to test everything, if it still works as it should be.

 * How would you accelerate an element by hardware and why?